RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Summary and Conclusions

 \item We measure the scatter of central galaxy luminosities at fixed $M_{200b}$, finding $\sigma_{\rm{log}L|M} = 0.23^{+0.05}_{-0.04}$.
 This is constrained over the mass range $M_{200b}\sim 10^{14} h^{-1}M_\odot - 10^{15} h^{-1}M_\odot$.

-\item Our data prefers a positive correlation between central galaxy luminosity and the richness of host halos at a fix halo mass.
+\item We infer a positive correlation between central galaxy luminosity and the richness of host halos at a fix halo mass.
 We measure the effective correlation $d_{\rm{eff}}=0.36^{+0.17}_{-0.16}$.
 This positive correlation increases the mass dependence of the central galaxy luminosity relative to a model in which this correlation is absent.

 \item The redshift evolution in the luminosity of central galaxies is consistent with the expectations of pseudo-evolution + passive evolution.
-By contrast, satellite galaxies are dimmed by an amount that is clearly in excess to that predicted by those two effects alone.
-We interpret this dimming as evidence of tidal stripping of satellite galaxies.
+By contrast, red satellite galaxies are dimmed by an amount that is clearly in excess to that predicted by those two effects alone.
+We interpret this dimming as evidence of tidal stripping of red satellite galaxies.

 \item The probability $P_{BNC}$ that a cluster's brightest galaxy is not the central galaxy is roughly $20\%$.
 We note that this inference is sensitive to the photometry of bright galaxies.